A preschooler looks excitedly at his preschool teacher, ready to play active phase 1 phonics games for teaching rhyme

 • Play continues in this way, rhyming and passing until the time runs out, or the microphone has been passed around the group and everyone has had a turn

-Phonics Phase 1 games: The odd one out!
+Phonics phase 1 games: The odd one out!

 As the children began to grow in confidence, Sarah finally began to play this odd-one-out game.
 This is a simple activity nursery children love as they begin to hear rhymes for themselves.
 Sarah used real objects from the collection to play this game, but you could also simply play along with this video.